aurorebressano/blogphp/README.md

     For a better visualization of the roles, see the "roles" file at the root of the folder.

+    Admin mode : aurorebressano@gmail.com, password: motDePasseBlog
+    -> After having tested all the functionalities of the admin role, validate the registration request for the "test" account.
+    -> Log out (button at the top right of the site.)
+    -> Log in again with the test account which is moderator:
+        login: test@gmail.com, password: test
+    -> See that the admin panel and features are restricted as desired.

 __________________________________________________________________________________________________________

 FR version